NicolasFrantzen/Ziggy/README.md

-# Siggy
+# Ziggy
-A blockchain project for learning purposes
+A blockchain project written in Rust for learning.